aymanmahran/procto/README.md

 ![Final](https://user-images.githubusercontent.com/55334062/228271138-a7077d42-7927-436f-9993-19efb311398b.png)

 Below is the work done so far in the project.
 Most of the use cases from the first iteration as well as some of the final demo use cases were covered.
 The first stage mainly focused on implementing the web app interface.
-The next stage will involve the back-end implementation and functionality.
+The next stage involved the back-end implementation and functionality, as well as creating the database and tables.

+**First stage:**
 - Front-end:
     - Most of the features are implemented, this includes the main views and components
     - Student interface to view courses, upcoming and past assessments, and start and assessment
     - Professor interface to view courses and students, assessments, and view and mark students' responses
-    - *TODO*: add an assessment, add a student, proctoring interface when taking an assessment

 - Back-end:
     - Skeleton for main classes and interfaces are coded
     - Methods return dummy data for testing
-    - *TODO*: actual implementation for class methods to communicate with the database

 - Cloud:
     - Authentication of users and logging in with Google account

+**Final stage:**
+- Front-end:
+    - Interface for professors to add an assessment and add a student
+    - Proctoring interface when taking an assessment

+- Back-end:
+    - Implementation of class methods and helper functions
+    - Functions to make API requests to the database

+- Cloud:
+    - Created a database with tables to store professors, students, and assessments information
-    - *TODO*: creating the database and the necessary tables
+    - Created API endpoints and event functions to retrieve from and write to the tables

 ## Project setup